-- 1. Successful completion of ITDS1051: Introduction to the College Experience (1 credit hour) - 2.
-Successful completion of the GPS General Education Core (minimum of 36 credit hours): - Arts and Humanities (minimum of 15 credit hours) - · Minimum of 3 credit hours in an English composition course with a research writing component - · Minimum of 3 credit hours in Bible/Theology - · Natural Sciences, Social Sciences, and Mathematics (minimum of 15 credit hours) - · Minimum of 3 credit hours in Natural Science with laboratory - Minimum of 3 credit hours in Social Science - Minimum of 3 credit hours in Mathematics - · Liberal Arts electives (minimum of 6 credit hours) - 3.
+- Successful completion of ITDS2061: Student Success Strategies (1 credit hour) - 2.
+Successful completion of the GPS General Education Core (minimum of 36 credit hours): - · Arts and Humanities (minimum of 15 credit hours) - Minimum of 3 credit hours in an English composition course with a research writing component - · Minimum of 3 credit hours in Bible/Theology - Natural Sciences, Social Sciences, and Mathematics (minimum of 15 credit hours) - Minimum of 3 credit hours in Natural Science with laboratory - · Minimum of 3 credit hours in Social Science - Minimum of 3 credit hours in Mathematics - Liberal Arts electives (minimum of 6 credit hours) - 3.
 Successful completion of at least 23 credit hours of general electives.